AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-sharing-folders.md

 ### Share folders with user groups on Brand Portal {#sharing-folders-with-user-groups-on-brand-portal}

 Access rights on assets of a folder are dependant on the access rights on its parent folder, irrespective of the settings of children folders.
-This behavior is governed by [ACLs](https://experienceleague.adobe.com/docs/experience-manager-65/administering/security/security.html) in AEM, as children folders inherit ACLs from their parent folders.
-For example, if a folder A contains folder B which contains folder C, then a user group (or users) having access rights on folder A also have the same access rights on folder B and folder C. Folder B being the child folder of A inherits its ACLs, and folder C being the child folder of B inherits its ACLs.
+[ACLs](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/security/security) in AEM govern this behavior, with child folders inheriting ACLs from their parent folders.
+For example, suppose folder A contains folder B, which contains folder C. Then a user group (or users) having access rights on folder A also have the same access rights on folder B and folder C. Folder B being the child folder of A inherits its ACLs, and folder C being the child folder of B inherits its ACLs.

-Similarly, user groups (or users) having permissions to access only folder B have the same access permissions on folder C but not on folder A. It is, therefore, advised that the organizations arrange their content such that most exposed assets are placed in the children folder and from children to root folder access can be restricted.
+Similarly, user groups (or users) having permissions to access only folder B have the same access permissions on folder C but not on folder A. Adobe recommends organizing content so that the most exposed assets are placed in child folders, allowing access to be restricted from the child folders up to the root folder.

 ### Public folder publish {#public-folder-publish}

-Unless the **[!UICONTROL Public Folder Publish]** option is selected while configuring Brand Portal replication, non-admin users (such as Editors and Viewers) do not have access to assets published from AEM Assets to Brand Portal.
+Non-admin users (such as Editors and Viewers) can access assets published from AEM Assets to Brand Portal only if the **[!UICONTROL Public Folder Publish]** option is selected during Brand Portal replication configuration.

 ![](assets/assetbpreplication.png)

-If the **[!UICONTROL Public Folder Publish]** option is disabled, administrators need to specifically share these assets with non-admin users using share capability.
+If the **[!UICONTROL Public Folder Publish]** option is disabled, administrators need to share these assets specifically with non-admin users using the share capability.

 >[!NOTE]
 >